 To keep the fabric tight to the leaves, wrap at regular intervals quite tightly.

 As an extra measure you may wrap the entire roll in a foil or plastic.
 This will keep the moisture in and not let more in.
-Each slight variation may effect the result slightly as well.
+Each slight variation may give different effects.

 Step #5 Steaming (or boiling)